top of page

 To achieve low costs, fast fashion brands exploit workers, use environmentally harmful materials such as synthetic fabrics derived from fossil fuels and produce clothes in unsafe factories filled with labor violations.

-The signs of a fast fashion brand usually are:
+The two main signs of a fast fashion brand are the following.

-• New inventory daily.
-Ask yourself: "How can they produce so much in such a short period of time?".
+If a brand renews its inventory and its product offering too frequently, ask yourself: "How can they produce so much in such a short period of time?".
 Usually the answer to this is: by violating human rights and harming the environment.

 Well-known fast fashion retailers include H&M, Zara, and Shein for instance.
 Their model encourages overconsumption of low-quality garments.